Mega-varshini/Greenden-website/README.md

 # Greenden-website

+## Greenden

-Greenden is a simple and responsive plant shopping website built using HTML and CSS.
-It showcases a collection of indoor and outdoor plants with a clean and user-friendly design.
+Greenden is a responsive plant shop website built using HTML and Tailwind CSS.
+It features a clean design, product showcase section, and mobile-friendly layout.

+you can see my project by using this [link]